mgiulio/smooth-scrolling/article.md

 	.forEach(function(a) { a.addEventListener('click', onClick, false); });
 ```

-We query for all A elements, and convert the returned DOM NodeList in a JavaScript array with the [].slice() hack.
+We query for all `A` elements, and convert the returned DOM `NodeLis`t in a JavaScript array with the [].slice() hack.
 Then we can use the array methods to filter the in-page links,  re-using the same helper function defined above, and to finally attach the listener to the remaining link elements.

 The event handler is almost the same as before but of course we don't need to check the click target: